elatov/elatov.github.io/_posts/2012-09-01-vdr-appliance-fails-to-complete-integrity-check-and-fails-to-backup-certain-vms.md

 > *   Resolve the IP, FQDN, and shortname of the VDR appliance from the vCenter Server.
 > *   Resolve the IP, FQDN, and shortname of the VDR appliance and the vCenter Server from the vSphere Client computer (if the Client is running elsewhere).

-The DNS was all over the place (The VDR appliance didn&#8217;t have an A record, none of the ESXi host had pointer records, and we were using an old DNS server).
+The DNS was all over the place (The VDR appliance didn't have an A record, none of the ESXi host had pointer records, and we were using an old DNS server).
 After fixing all the DNS related issues, I wanted to change the DNS-Name that showed up in the appliance and ran into VMware communities post <a href="http://communities.vmware.com/thread/212466" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://communities.vmware.com/thread/212466']);">212466,</a> it actually describes how the DNS-Name is set within the appliance:

 > There is a script /opt/vmware/share/vami/vami\_set\_hostname, which gets run during boot.
 This does a rev dns lookup for the ip address as follows:
 >